 Making an accurate diagnosis for a hen that looks sick, but doesn’t have respiratory symptoms, is nigh on impossible.
 Chickens exhibit the same symptoms for a myriad of diseases.
 Walking like a penguin, standing hunched with wings down, a dark comb, off-feed, a hitch in the gait, droopiness, and straining when laying, can be due to a long list of diseases including but not limited to: cancer, tumors, peritonitis, internal laying, egg bound, and ascites.
 Sadly, most of those issues cannot be cured.
-Some will die soon after you see the symptoms, but others can live for a very long time looking poorly.
-My Barred Rock hen, Eleanor, has lived for three years now in a slow and crotchety way.
+Some hens will die soon after you see the symptoms, others can live for a long time looking poorly.
+I had a Barred Rock hen, Eleanor, that lived for three years in a slow and crotchety way, and it was only after death, when I did a necropsy, that I was able to determine that she was an internal layer with many other health issues.

-When I see a hen looking “off,” the first thing that I try is what I call The Spa Treatment.
-If the hen has some sort of a blockage in either the intestinal or reproductive tract, the Spa Treatment can get things moving.
-Sometimes your hen is sick because her mineral balance is off.
-A laying hen eats only a little more than she ejects in the form of an egg.
+But sometimes, the hen does not have a lethal disease.
+Sometimes the hen has what I call an imbalance of inputs and outputs.
+What the hen eats and drinks is equal to what she ejects in the forms of manure and eggs.
 The egg is mostly protein and minerals.
-This process is depleting, and as the hen ages it gets increasingly harder to replenish her system.
+This process of making those eggs, day after day, is depleting, and as the hen ages it gets increasingly harder for her to replenish her system.
 It can go out of whack.
 Often, when this is the issue, your hen’s comb will change color and she’ll hunch up and barely move.
 (See Agnes’ story here.)
-Again, the Spa Treatment can help.
-It also is effective when a hen has ingested toxic plants, and even when there’s an impaction in the reproductive tract.
+If this is the case, then the Spa Treatment can help.
+It also is effective when a hen has ingested toxic plants.